nodeshift/opossum/README.md

 breaker.fallback(() => 'Sorry, out of service right now');
 ```

+When a fallback function is triggered, it's considered a failure, and the
+fallback function will continue to be executed until the breaker is closed,
+after the `resetTimeout` has expired.

 ### Promises vs. Callbacks
 The `opossum` API uses a `Promise` as a return value for a breaker that
 has been fired.
 But your circuit action - the async function that might fail -